httpie/django-encrypted-model-fields/README.md

 since they take their encryption key from the settings file instead of a file on disk used by `keyczar`.

-While keyczar is an excellent tool to use for encryption, it\'s not compatible with Python 3, and it requires, for hosts like Heroku, that you either check your key file into your git repository for deployment, or implement manual post-deployment processing to write the key stored
+While keyczar is an excellent tool to use for encryption, it's not compatible with Python 3, and it requires, for hosts like Heroku, that you either check your key file into your git repository for deployment, or implement manual post-deployment processing to write the key stored